Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **Examples of Commercial Use include (but are not limited to):** internal tools, dashboards, research pipelines, trading systems, investment analysis, forecasting, modeling, optimization, client services, proofs of concept, evaluations, pilot projects, development environments, testing environments, staging environments, production environments, and any use within a business or organizational context.

-Non-commercial academic or personal research use is permitted only as described in `LICENSE`.
-Any Organizational Use requires this Commercial License, regardless of whether the environment is labeled "non-production," "evaluation," "pilot," "experimental," "non-revenue," or similar.
+AGPL v3 use is available for open research, experimentation, and projects that can comply with AGPL copyleft requirements.
+Any use that requires proprietary deployment or cannot comply with AGPL source disclosure requirements requires this Commercial License, regardless of whether the environment is labeled "non-production," "evaluation," "pilot," "experimental," "non-revenue," or similar.

-**Note:** Unauthorized organizational use may constitute copyright infringement.
+**Note:** If you deploy AGPL-licensed software as a service (including internal services), you must publish your modifications under AGPL v3 unless you have a commercial license.
 This is not legal advice; see `LICENSE` and this document for complete terms.

-This Commercial License is required for any organizational use of the Software.
-Free use is limited to qualifying non-commercial academic research at tax-exempt institutions as defined in `LICENSE`.
+This Commercial License is required for any proprietary, internal, or production deployment where AGPL compliance is not possible.
+AGPL v3 use is available for open research and projects that can comply with AGPL copyleft requirements.

 **License Scope and Expansion.**
 This License covers the use case(s) and scope specified in the Ordering Documents.
 If Licensee expands its use of the Software beyond the scope originally licensed (for example: adding new use cases, expanding to additional business units, increasing seat count beyond purchased Seats, or changing deployment model), Licensee must notify Licensor and may be required to pay additional fees or obtain an amended license.
 Expansion of use without proper licensing constitutes a Material Breach.